 Customized software development at a rapid pace

-You may be streaks ahead of your competitors in the market.
+Your team may be streaks ahead of your competitors in the market.
 But is your software development organization ready to start pumping out customized software at a high rate - without an increase in resources, but rather a shift in tactics?

 How is that even possible?